hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

     this is an HTTP URL, Packer will download it and cache it between runs.

 -   `ssh_username` (string) - The username to use to SSH into the machine once the OS is installed.

+-   `ssh_password` (string) - The password to use to SSH into the machine once the OS is installed.

 ### Optional: